 - Manual Wheelchairs: This is the traditional design for wheelchairs and is propelled by the upper body strength of the user as they move the chair forward or backward.

-- Power Wheelchairs: A few people do not possess the strength to propel the wheelchair manually.
+- Power Wheelchairs: A few people do not possess the strength to propel the wheelchair manually and require electric wheelchair options.
 A powered wheelchair is an ideal choice for them as it runs on battery and is controlled by simple switches and a joystick installed in the armrests of the wheelchair.

 - Attendant Propelled Wheelchairs: This wheelchair is propelled by an attendant using a handle.
 The wheels are small and rimless.
 These wheelchairs are mostly used as transfer chairs in hospitals or airports to help move a mobility-impaired person.

 - Ridge Frame Wheelchair: A ridge frame wheelchair weighs somewhere around 13 pounds and is constructed as a one-piece frame that cannot be folded.
 Though this is not foldable, it is more compact and lightweight than other foldable options.

 - Lightweight Ergonomic Wheelchairs: Lightweight wheelchairs are ideal for those who spend more time in a wheelchair.
 Their ergonomic design lends more comfort while sitting for long periods.
 The lightweight construction allows for improved range of motion, wheelchair transportability, and greater independence.

 - All-Terrain Wheelchairs: An all-terrain wheelchair is a perfect choice for people who travel in different terrain types, even areas without wheelchair accessibility.
 This wheelchair gives you the confidence to traverse multiple terrains without worrying about the risk of getting stuck or losing control.

 - Sports Wheelchairs: Sports wheelchairs are used in different athletic settings and to play various sports at any level.
 These wheelchairs are stronger, faster, and more maneuverable.